LuckyMona/LuckyMona/README.md

 - 🔭 I’m currently working on **Master of CS** in **Gtech** and **SFBU**

+- 👨‍💻 I graduated from Sun Yat-Sen University and have worked at Shopee, TP-Link, and Ping An.

 - 👯 I’m looking to collaborate on **Frontend and Full Stack position**

 - 📝 I regularly write articles on [https://luckymona.github.io](https://luckymona.github.io)